catanadj/taskwarrior-nautical/README.md

 You're not alone.
 I hit those exact walls with traditional task management.
 As someone who values precision and reliability, I needed tools that could handle real-world complexity without becoming a burden themselves.

-Nautical gives you the expressive power to describe any real-world rhythm in plain English—from "2nd Monday with roll-forward" to "random weekday in the first half of the month"—then executes it with mathematical precision, keeping your data local and your privacy intact.
+Nautical gives you the expressive power to describe any real-world rhythm in plain English--from "2nd Monday with roll-forward" to "random weekday in the first half of the month"--then executes it with mathematical precision, keeping your data local and your privacy intact.

 **Here's what that means in practice:**